 But what can an old German philosopher show you about yourself?
 How can he help you understand your darkest thoughts?
 What do Nietzsche, alcohol, dance and sex have in common?

 At the young age of 28, Nietzsche published his first major work: The Birth of Tragedy.
 In it, he explains why the Ancient Greeks had, at one point, found a beautiful balance between two incredible forces.

-On the surface, Apollo is pretty much the perfect god – what many of us would want to be.
+On the surface, Apollo is pretty much the perfect god—what many of us would want to be.
 Young and athletic, Apollo is the God of light, reason, wisdom, music and medicine.
 He is calm and collected.
 He brings order to the world and is beloved by many.
-If you have seen the 2004 film Troy, starring Brad Pitt, you might remember Apollo is the God praised by the Trojans.
-(Not so much by Achilles.)
+If you have seen the 2004 film Troy, you might remember Apollo is the God praised by the Trojans (not so much by Achilles).

 But if that were true, then how come Nietzsche wrote:

 Herewith I again stand on the soil out of which my intention, my ability grows—I, the last disciple of the philosopher Dionysus.Friedrich Nietzsche (Twilight of the Idols)